MalekMansour/AKAI-MPK-mini-keyboard-gaming/README.md

 ## Features

 - Use your MIDI keyboard to play PC games.
-- Control mouse movement, left and right clicks, and even the middle mouse button.
+- Control mouse movement, left and right clicks, and middle mouse button.
 - Map MIDI notes, pads, and knobs to keyboard keys.
 - Continuous mouse movement while a key is held.
 - Create and save multiple custom keybind profiles for different games.